Here are the details.

 Betterment now offers retirement investing through traditional and Roth IRAs, as well as the option to do a 401K or IRA Rollover.
 They also offer international funds.

 - Betterment used to be considered pricey – At their old price point, it was easy to beat Betterment by going to a low cost ETF provider like Vanguard.
 But now that the fee structure has been lowered, they are very competitive.

-When you consider that you could go to Vanguard and invest in similar ETFs for less than 0.2%.I personally go to Vanguard and invest in their target-date funds (which also re-balance) and I pay less thanabout the same that I would pay with Betterment.
+When you consider that you could go to Vanguard and invest in similar ETFs for less than 0.2%.I personally go to Vanguard and invest in their target-date funds (which also re-balance – but which force you into one of a few five year increment plans) and I pay less than I would pay with Betterment.

 What Betterment is counting on though is that the Vanguard account and choice of funds are too complex for some investors.
 Which it is, I guess.
 The statistics show that not enough people are investing in their future.

 I see that as evidence that the investing services industry has not provided an effective solution for all potential investors.
 I’ll be the first to tell you to avoid fees in investing, but I’d rather see someone investing, then not because someone hasn’t provided a simple enough solution to investing (even if it costs a bit more).